...

 Guardianship of non-citizens in Texas follows a similar legal process to guardianship for U.S. citizens, but there may be additional considerations due to the immigration status of the ward.
 Here are key points to understand about guardianship of non-citizens in Texas:

-1. Legal Eligibility: Non-citizens, including undocumented immigrants and individuals with various immigration statuses, can be considered for guardianship in Texas if they meet the criteria for guardianship based on their inability to make informed decisions or manage their affairs.
+1. Legal Eligibility: In Texas, non-citizens, including undocumented immigrants and individuals with various immigration statuses, can qualify for guardianship if they meet the criteria based on their inability to make informed decisions or manage their affairs.
+Moreover, this inclusion reflects the state’s commitment to protecting vulnerable individuals, regardless of their immigration status.
+Thus, it is essential to understand the legal processes that apply to non-citizens seeking guardianship.

 2. Court Jurisdiction: Texas courts have the authority to establish guardianships for non-citizens who reside within the state, regardless of their immigration status.
 However, jurisdictional issues may arise if the ward or interested parties are located in different states or countries.